frostiq/movie-ticket-reservation/README.md

 ## How to run:

-Form the project folder execute next command in console:
+From the project folder you can run the next command in the console:

 ```
 sbt run